kabutor/RecoverOfflineCertificate/scriptshelp.md

 ## 2 - Extract the private part of the certificate
   **Linux - cert_dpapi.py**

-Pass as parameters, -f the location of the file, -m the needed masterkey --sid the SID of the user, -p password or --no-pass to try with a blank password
+Pass as parameters, -f the location of the file, -m the location of the Masterkey files --sid the SID of the user, -p password or --no-pass to try with a blank password
 Script will export the certificate as a PEM file

 Requisites: impacket